ppenn/ppenn.github.io/_posts/2016-2-29-Leap-Year-Of-The-Monkey.md

 As a way of at least keeping up with terminology & tools browsing hacker news has been superb.
 However, it has left me with a headspinning "all the things" feeling.
 But with my current project winding down, it's time to take a series of leaps forward into whatever is current.
 Of course, I'm not exactly sure how this works with the fragmentation.

-There is no roadmap but a few things:
+There is no roadmap but a few things
+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b
 * pursue open-source geospatial tech.
 ESRI has been, and continues to be, a great platform.
 Sure, it's large and hairy but the company is dedicated to innovation and making things work.
 But it would be crazy not to gain a deeper understanding of the alternatives, and hopefully see what's better/worse
 * find something(s) concrete to get stuck into.
 The only way to learn something is by implementing it.
 These may be proofs-of-concept or something bigger.
 * if not publicize, at least blog/publish thoughts/ideas/code